amazon-science/auto-rag-eval/README.md

 # Automated Evaluation of Retrieval-Augmented Language Models with Task-Specific Exam Generation

+This repository is the companion of the ICML 2024 paper [Automated Evaluation of Retrieval-Augmented Language Models with Task-Specific Exam Generation](https://arxiv.org/abs/2405.13622)

-Goal: For a given knowledge corpus, i-leverage an LLM to generate an multi-choice exam and ii-evaluate variants of RaG systems on this Exam.
+Goal: For a given knowledge corpus, i-leverage an LLM to generate an multi-choice exam associated with the task of interest, ii-evaluate variants of RaG systems on this exam, iii-evaluate and iteratively improve the exam.
 The only thing you need to experiment with this code is a `json` file with your knowledge corpus in the format described bellow.

 ## Package Structure